Agricultural Finance: Classification and Sources – NABARD Agriculture Notes

 The need for Agricultural Finance can be classified into 2 categories -:

-1. On the Basis of Time -: Agriculture Finance requirements on basis of time can be further categorized into 3 types – Short Term, Medium Term, and Long Term.
+1. On the Basis of Time -: Agriculture Finance requirements on the basis of time can be further categorized into 3 types – Short Term, Medium Term, and Long Term.
 The details of these 3 types are given below.

 2. On the Basis of Purpose -: Under this category, the needs of farmers are divided into 3 types as well.
 They are Productive, Consumptive, and Unproductive.
 Details of all 3 types are given below.

-1. Time-Based Agriculture Finance Needs (Loans)
+1. Time Based Agriculture Finance Needs (Loans)

-» Short Term -: These loans are taken to meet needs like payment of labour wages, buying of fertilizers, pesticides, seeds, fodder (for livestock), etc. These loans are for a period of up to 15 months.
+» Short Term -: These loans are taken to meet needs like payment of labor wages, buying of fertilizers, pesticides, seeds, fodder (for livestock), etc. These loans are for a period of up to 15 months.
 Farmers usually turn to Cooperative societies and money lenders to meet their short-term Agricultural Finance needs.

 » Medium-Term -: Purchase of Agricultural Equipment, Cattle, building/repairing of wells on farmland, etc comes under medium-term needs.
 The loans taken to meet these demands are usually for a period ranging from 15 months to 5 years.
-Agencies like commercial banks, cooperative societies, money lenders, etc provide the loans to meet the medium-term needs of agricultural Finance.
+Agencies like commercial banks, cooperative societies, money lenders, etc. provide loans to meet the medium-term needs of agricultural Finance.

 » Long Term -: When Farmers want to purchase new land, Agri equipment like tractors, etc. long-term loans are required.
 These are for a period of more than 5 years.
 These loans are provided by Commercial Banks, Primary Cooperative Agricultural and Rural Development Banks (PCARDBS), etc.

-2. Purpose-Based Agriculture Finance Needs
+2. Purpose Based Agriculture Finance Needs

-» Productive -: Needs which have a direct impact on productivity and the loans/credit taken to meet them come under this category.
+» Productive -: Needs that have a direct impact on productivity and the loans/credit taken to meet them come under this category.
 It would include buying fertilizers, seeds, small agricultural equipment, land improvement, wages, etc. These needs are met by loans from institutional credit agencies.

 » Consumptive -: Small farmers sometimes require credit to meet their consumption needs because of the lack of capital wealth with them.
 These types of needs are met by taking loans from money lenders.